g0rdan/gordin.dev/_posts/2017-8-25-Best-vs4mac-Tips.md

 ---
 layout: post
-title: Best tips for Visual Studio for Mac
+title: Best 5 tips and tricks in Visual Studio for Mac
 description: "You will definitely like this tips.
 These tips will save your time and nerves"
 date: 2017-08-25
 tags: [xamarin, vs4mac]
 comments: true
 share: true
-published: false
+published: true
 ---

-Probably you saw my previuos [post](http://g0rdan.com/2017-08-18/My-favorite-vs4mac-plugins/) about plugins for vs4mac.
+Probably you have seen my previuos [post](http://g0rdan.com/2017-08-18/My-favorite-vs4mac-plugins/) about plugins for vs4mac.
 If you didn't see follow by link, you'll like it.

 I mentonied on post about **Macaque Tips** plugin.
 I really like it and I want to tell about the plugin more.